On Propositional Dynamic Logic and Concurrency

 \subsection{A Sequent System for $\PDL$}

 The sequent systems $\Spdlcut$ is defined by the set of rules in \Cref{fig:seqPDL}, while $\Spdl$ is the sub-system without the rule $\cutr$.

-As standard, by dropping the condition that derivations are finite trees, we can easily define unsound (infinite) derivations.
+As standard, by dropping the condition that derivations are finite trees, we can easily define unsound (infinite) derivations, as the one below.

 In the leftmost derivation, we use the standard syntax for representing infinite proofs.
 In this syntax, repeated applications of the same rule may be annotated with a symbol (in this case, $\star$) to indicate that they are roots of isomorphic sub-derivations.
 In other words, when a leaf is annotated with a symbol, it signifies that, to fully unfold the derivation, this leaf should be recursively replaced by the root of the sub-derivation whose conclusion is a rule with the same label.
 Importantly, for each label, there should be a unique non-leaf occurrence of a rule annotated with that symbol.